-A "spousal relationship" includes both marriage and a common-law relationship.
+A "spousal relationship" includes both a married and an unmarried "common-law" relationship.

 Generally, if you've lived with your partner for at least 2 years continuously, then the law will impose certain rights and obligations on you and your partner.